dx-games-1339/ironbound/docs_v30.md

 ### 8.3 Zone Graph Structure

 Each POI contains between 3 and 20 zones depending on size.
-Zone graphs follow these patterns:

-- **Linear** — zones form a single chain
-- **Branching** — one or more forks in the path
-- **Hub and spoke** — a central zone connects to several peripheral zones
-- **Complex** — a non-trivial graph with loops and multiple paths

 The entry zone is always revealed and scouted on arrival.
 All other zones begin as Unknown.

 ### 8.4 Zone Objects